 How to Attract Winter Finches

-Birds will readily come to a backyard that meets their survival needs.
-For winter finches migrating away from scarce food supplies and frozen habitats, that means providing rich, reliable sources of food, water and shelter for them to use.
+Birds will readily come to a yard that meets their survival needs.
+For winter finches migrating away from scarce food supplies and frozen habitats, that means providing rich, reliable sources of food, water, and shelter for them to use.

-- Food: Winter finches are typically granivorous and eat a variety of seeds.
-Adding extra Nyjer, black oil sunflower seeds, hulled sunflower and millet to feeding areas will provide an abundant food source when these flocks arrive.
+Winter finches are typically granivorous and eat a variety of seeds.
+Adding extra Nyjer, black oil sunflower seeds, hulled sunflower, and millet to feeding areas will provide an abundant food source when these flocks arrive.
 Mesh or screen clinging feeders are ideal, and larger finches will visit hopper or platform feeders with comfortable perches.
-Seed-bearing flowers can also be left in a backyard for ground-feeding species to forage, or seed can be sprinkled directly over the ground.
+Seed-bearing flowers can also be left standing in a yard or garden for ground-feeding species to forage, or seed can be sprinkled directly over the ground.
 Feeding areas should be spacious to accommodate the large flocks these birds form so there is enough food for all.

-- Shelter: Even the hardiest birds need protection from bitter nighttime temperatures and winter storms.
+Even the hardiest birds need protection from bitter nighttime temperatures and winter storms.
 Winter finches are comfortable in coniferous trees and shrubs, and planting a thicket of these trees will create a safe, easy roosting area for them to take advantage of.
 Dead trees and snags can be left intact, and birds will use any cavities or hollows as shelter.
-Leaving bird houses up in winter can provide extra shelter, as can specialized bird roost boxes.
-If it's not possible to add shelter to a backyard, using a discarded Christmas tree as an interim brush pile can be helpful.
+Leaving birdhouses up in winter can provide extra shelter, as can specialized bird roost boxes.
+If it's not possible to add shelter to a yard, using a discarded Christmas tree as an interim brush pile can be helpful.

-Even in a bird-friendly backyard, it can be a challenge to make winter finches feel welcome.
+Even in a bird-friendly yard, it can be a challenge to make winter finches feel welcome.
 If you're having trouble inviting these northern visitors to your yard, several other steps can help encourage their visits.

 - Discourage bully birds that may usurp food supplies before finches can feed.